 - Can't add your own photos

-Best for memories
+Best christening gift for keepsakes

 Pros